Disinformation and human rights explained

 What would a human rights-based approach look like?

-Many of the current approaches to tackling disinformation aim to identify and remove all forms of information that are false and misleading.
-It’s an impossible task—by casting the net so wide, it’s inevitable that legitimate forms of expression will end up being removed.
+Trying to tackle disinformation by identifying and removing all forms of information that are false and misleading is an impossible task—and, by casting the net so wide, it’s inevitable that legitimate forms of expression will end up being removed.

 A human rights-based approach to disinformation would, by contrast, be designed and targeted towards addressing the adverse human rights impacts caused by disinformation, rather than all disinformation itself.

 For policymakers considering developing a policy or law on disinformation, one of the first steps should be making sure that their approach is in line with international human rights law and standards, as laid out in our analytical framework for assessing disinformation laws from a human rights perspective.
 This might mean, for example, articulating clear legal requirements for objective harm to be caused before liability is attached to a particular piece of disinformation, or ensuring that determinations of what information would fall in scope are made by an independent judicial authority.

 Policymakers should also consider alternative approaches to general legislative prohibitions on disinformation which counter its social drivers.
 This might include providing media and information literacy programmes, or encouraging independent and verified fact-checking.
 Policymakers should also consider how they can address business models of online platforms which exacerbate the problem: for example, by implementing effective data protection legislation which tackles micro-targeting and surveillance advertising based on user data, or mandating greater transparency around advertising and political campaigning, particularly at election times.

 What can human rights defenders do?